 After everything went right for Chicago last Monday, they will face another tough challenge on the road.
 Dallas has one of the best pass rushers in the NFL in Micah Parsons and has plenty of weapons on offense.

 While the Cowboys are a 9.5-point favorite, the Bears can win by running the ball and continuing to use Justin Fields as a dual threat.

-As Chicago looks to improve to 4-5, here are three reasons to be optimistic ahead of Sunday’s matchup:
+As Chicago looks to improve to 4-4 against Dallas, here are three reasons for optimism.

 Paul Rutherford-USA TODAY Sports